pabo3000/documentation/manage/installing/installation.rst

   Shared hosting is not supported unless the shared hosting company says Plone is good to go.
   See :doc:`Plone installation requirements <requirements>`.

+.. note:: add information about evaluation for example the VirtualBox Appliance

 * If you are installing for production - rather than testing or evaluation - review :doc:`Deploying and installing Plone in production </manage/deploying/production/index>` before installation.